 Hotel Partnership.
 The Company holds a 42.1% variable interest in a partnership with other investors to develop a new 118-room Hampton Inn & Suites hotel to be developed at Scioto Downs.
-Pursuant to the terms of the partnership agreement, the Company contributed \$1 million of cash and 2.4 acres of a leasehold immediately adjacent to the Brew Brothers microbrewery and restaurant at Scioto Downs.
-The partnership will be responsible for the construction of the hotel at an estimated cost of \$15.0 million and other investor members have been identified to operate the hotel upon completion.
+Pursuant to the terms of the partnership agreement, the Company contributed \$1.0 million of cash and 2.4 acres of a leasehold immediately adjacent to the Brew Brothers microbrewery and restaurant at Scioto Downs.
+The partnership is responsible for the construction of the hotel at a cost of approximately \$16.0 million and other investor members have been identified to operate the hotel upon completion.
+The hotel is planned to open in March 2017.
 The Company is not the primary beneficiary, and therefore, the entity is accounted for under the equity method of accounting.
-At December 31, 2015, the Company's investment in the partnership was \$1.3 million, classified as "Investment in and advances to unconsolidated affiliates" in the consolidated balance sheets, representing the Company's maximum exposure to loss.
+At December 31, 2016, the Company's investment in the partnership was \$1.3 million, classified as "Investment in and advances to unconsolidated affiliates" in the consolidated balance sheets, representing the Company's maximum loss exposure.

 Silver Legacy Joint Venture.
 Effective March 1, 1994, ELLC and Galleon, (each a "Partner" and, together, the "Partners"), entered into the Silver Legacy Joint Venture pursuant to a joint venture agreement (the "Joint Venture Agreement") to develop the Silver Legacy.
 The Silver Legacy consists of a casino and hotel located in Reno, Nevada, which began operations on July 28, 1995.
-Prior to the Acquisition Date, each partner owned a 50% interest in the Silver Legacy Joint Venture.
-Prior to the Merger Date, the Company owned a 48.1% interest in the Silver Legacy Joint Venture by means of its 96.2% ownership of ELLC, which owned a 50% interest in the Silver Legacy Joint Venture.
-The noncontrolling interest's share of \$103,000 in income was reflected in the accompanying consolidated statements of operations for the year ended December 31, 2014.
+Prior to the Reno Acquisition Date, each partner owned a 50% interest in the Silver Legacy Joint Venture.
+Prior to the MTR Merger Date, the Company owned a 48.1% interest in the Silver Legacy Joint Venture by means of its 96.2% ownership of ELLC, which owned a 50% interest in the Silver Legacy Joint Venture.
+The non-controlling interest's share of \$103,000 in income was reflected in the accompanying consolidated statements of operations for the year ended December 31, 2014.

-On the Acquisition Date, Resorts consummated the acquisition of the other 50% membership interest in the Silver Legacy Joint Venture owned by Galleon, Inc. pursuant to the Purchase Agreement and also exercised its right to acquire the 3.8% interest in ELLC held by certain affiliates of the Company.
+On the Reno Acquisition Date, Resorts consummated the acquisition of the other 50% membership interest in the Silver Legacy Joint Venture owned by Galleon, Inc. pursuant to the Purchase Agreement and also exercised its right to acquire the 3.8% interest in ELLC held by certain affiliates of the Company.
 As a result of these transactions, ELLC became a wholly-owned subsidiary of ERI and Silver Legacy became an indirect wholly-owned subsidiary of ERI.
-In conjunction with the Acquisition, we recorded a \$35.6 million gain related to the valuation of our pre-acquisition investment in the Silver Legacy Joint Venture.
+In conjunction with the Reno Acquisition, we recorded a \$35.6 million gain related to the valuation of the pre-acquisition investment in the Silver Legacy Joint Venture.

-As consideration for the noncontrolling interest, the Company issued 373,135 shares of common stock.
+As consideration for the non-controlling interest, the Company issued 373,135 shares of common stock.
 Subsequent to this action the Company owned 100% of ELLC.
-The Company valued the shares at the market price on the day the shares were issued to the noncontrolling interest holders.
+The Company valued the shares at the market price on the day the shares were issued to the non-controlling interest holders.
 The value of the total consideration paid was \$3.6 million.